Teletex System of Document Transfer Abandoned in The 1990s

 Telex World Letter – A 1980s Speedy Letter Delivery System

-This post is about the teletex system and is not to be confused with teletext, which is a standard for displaying text and basic graphics on suitably equipped televisions.
-Also, it is not to be confused with telex which is briefly discussed in the last paragraph of this post.
+This post is about the teletex system and should not be confused with teletext, which is a standard for displaying text and basic graphics on suitably equipped televisions.
+Also, it is not to be confused with telex, which is briefly discussed in the last paragraph of this post.

 Some Examples of Teletex Terminals